Vibeesarma/Breadit-Clone-Next-JS-13.4/README.md

 - [Zod](https://zod.dev/) is a validator.

-- You can create a schema type like below using Zod
+- You can create a schema type like the one below using Zod

 ```typescript
 import { z } from "zod";